mitchell-lng/mavericks-dashboard/README.md

 The app is designed to be fully responsive, adapting to various screen sizes and devices.
 The layout is built using Flexbox, ensuring that components resize and rearrange themselves appropriately on different screen sizes.
 The app has been tested on various devices and browsers to ensure a consistent user experience.

-If you notice the players page will change which fields are displayed based on the screen size.
+If you notice, the player's page changes which fields are displayed based on the screen size.
 This is done to ensure that the page is not too cluttered and that the most important information is displayed first.

 ## Styling Choices